-To fulfill all the teaching responsibilities, especially to

-- (a) teach Spanish 111, 212, 216, 270, 271, or 428, during the summer session as assigned by the Department. - (b) collaborate with peers to develop a course syllabus and maintain program integrity. - (c) prepare all quizzes and exams, and to administer and grade all tests, quizzes, and homework assignments designed for the course. - (d) hold regular office hours for the assistance of students. - (e) maintain a clear grade book with a record of all student evaluations. - (f) administer a "Student Course Evaluation" at the end of the summer session. - (g) comply with all University, school, and/or departmental policies and to perform other related duties as assigned.
+- 1. To fulfill all the teaching responsibilities, especially to - 2. in accordance with departmental assignments, teach Spanish courses during the summer session.
+The department anticipates offering five online course sections, including SPAN 104 (1 section), SPAN 108 (2 sections), SPAN 212 (1 section), and SPAN 216 (1 section). - 3. collaborate with peers to develop a course syllabus and maintain program integrity. - 4. prepare all quizzes and exams, and to administer and grade all tests, quizzes, and homework assignments designed for the course. - 5. hold regular office hours for the assistance of students. - 6. maintain a clear grade book with a record of all student evaluations. - 7. administer a "Student Course Evaluation" at the end of the summer session. - 8. comply with all University, school, and/or departmental policies and to perform other related duties as assigned.